fortunejs/fortune/doc/GETTING_STARTED.md

 This defines a `user` record type that has a relationship to the `group` type.
 By default, relationships are to-one, unless `isArray` is specified.
 In this example, there is a many-to-many relationship between a user and a group.
 The `inverse` field specifies a corresponding field on the linked type, so that any update to either field will affect the other.

 Transformations can be defined per record type.
 For the user type, it would be a good idea to store the password as a cryptographically secure key, and to hide fields when displaying the record.
-Transform functions accept at least two arguments, the `context` object, and the record.
+Transform functions accept exactly two arguments, the `context` object, and the record.
 The record for an input transform may be the record to be created or deleted, or an updated record with updates applied.
-The methods of an input transform may be `create`, `update`, or `delete`, and the methods of an output transform may be `find` or `create`.
-Note the the return value of an input transform only matters if the method is `create`.
+The method of an input transform may be any method except `find`, and an output transform may be applied to all methods.

 ```js
 import crypto from 'crypto'